-Think of it like leaving the front door to your home unlocked - while this may allow you and your family to get in more easily, it also increases the risk that a stranger could enter your home uninvited.
+Think of it like leaving the front door to your home unlocked; while this may allow you and your family to get in more easily, it also increases the risk that a stranger could enter your home uninvited.

 We would definitely consider giving the app the ability to connect directly to a node in the future if it could be done safely.

-So why should I trust Casa for blockchain data?
+Why should I trust Casa for blockchain data?

 You don't need to trust us!
 You can still verify transactions for yourself without having to trust our node by setting up a watch-only wallet with your own node.

-See Creating Watch-Only Wallets for more information on watch-only wallets and how to set one up yourself.
+See Creating watch-only wallets for more information on watch-only wallets and how to set one up yourself.